 You can pay with your Discover, MasterCard, or Visa credit card.
 The service provider will charge you a convenience fee.
 The service provider will tell you what the fee is during the transaction; you will have the option to continue or cancel the transaction before entering your credit card information.
 If you complete the credit card transaction, you will receive a confirmation number.
 Keep this confirmation number as proof of payment-don't send it with your return.

-To pay by credit card, go to Revenue Online at www.oregon.gov/dor.
+To pay by credit card, go to Revenue Online on our website or contact us by phone.

 Check or money order